An Immigration Law Firm You Can Trust

 Photo of Professionals at Law Offices of Robert M. Bell, P.A.

-If you need attorney representation for removal proceedings, contact us today at the law office of Robert M. Bell, P.A.
-We practice law in immigration, visas and deportation defense in South Florida and across the state.
+If you require attorney representation for removal proceedings, contact the Law Office of Robert M. Bell, P.A.
+We offer comprehensive services in immigration, visa, and deportation defense in South Florida and throughout the state.
 Call us today at 954-241-4209 to schedule a free consultation and to discuss our flexible payment options.

 A 2016 study by the American Immigration Council revealed that only 37% of all immigrants and 14% of detained immigrants attend immigration court with legal representation.
 Other statistics in the study show that representation differed based on an immigrant’s nationality and geographic location in the U.S.

-In contrast, due to less diversity in smaller towns across the country, some immigrants in rural centers may have greater difficulty finding an immigration attorney to represent them.
-Other hurdles include language barriers or lack of immigration attorney representation in less-populous areas.
+In contrast, due to the lower diversity in smaller towns across the country, some immigrants in rural areas may face greater difficulty finding an immigration attorney to represent them.
+Other hurdles include language barriers and a lack of representation by immigration attorneys in less populous areas.

 Immigrants in detention were

-Immigrants who faced removal proceedings without detention were five times more likely to seek withholding of removal, comparing 15% of unrepresented applicants versus 78% among represented parties.
+Immigrants who faced removal proceedings without detention were five times more likely to seek withholding of removal, compared to 15% of unrepresented applicants versus 78% among represented parties.

-Courts were five times more likely to grant asylum to non-detained represented immigrants facing removal proceedings than unrepresented immigrants, at 63% and 13%, respectively.
+Courts were five times more likely to grant asylum to non-detained, represented immigrants facing removal proceedings than to unrepresented immigrants, at 63% and 13%, respectively.

-Overall, represented immigrants were better informed about their options to battle removal proceedings and had a better chance at winning their petitions to remain in the U.S. with the assistance of experienced immigration attorneys.
+Overall, represented immigrants were better informed about their options for fighting removal proceedings and had a better chance of winning their petitions to remain in the U.S. with the assistance of experienced immigration attorneys.

 ICE’s detention procedures make it difficult for detained immigrants to secure attorney representation from their detention centers.
 Only 14% of detained immigrants find attorney representation, while nearly two-thirds of non-detained immigrants find an attorney to represent them in their removal proceedings.

-For attorney representation in your removal case in South Florida and across the state, reach out to our team at Robert M. Bell, P.A.
-Call today at 954-241-4209 or contact us online to schedule your free consultation.
+For attorney representation in your removal case in South Florida and throughout the state, contact Robert M. Bell, P.A.
+Call today at 954-241-4209 or schedule your free consultation online.